k-butz/c8y-az-eventhub-connector/README.md

 How can I define for which Managed Objects (Devices) data is forwarded?
 ```

 The service queries periodically for all Objects that should be part of the live-data subscription, but isn't yet.
-Every object hitting this query will be added to the live-subscription automatically.
+Every object matching this query will be added to the live-subscription automatically.

 The query that is used to find these "should have subscription but have not yet" objects is configurable via the `subscription.inventory_query` setting in `config.toml`.
 By default the service adds all Managed Objects with the fragment `fwdToAzureEventHub` to the Subscription.